 —– * * * —–

 Kaede was still bewildered as Vivienne Máiréad Tromp de Winter barged into the royal cabin without even a knock.
 The petite oriflamme dragged the Samaran girl in tow, while Sir Robert following behind to close the door.
 It was only after they were inside did Vivienne released Kaede’s hand.
-Then, Vivienne placed her hands on her waist and tilted her head slightly as she stared at Pascal.
+Then, she placed her hands on her waist and tilted her head slightly as she stared at Pascal.

 The Landgrave seemed uncertain about the sudden interruption.
-Nevertheless he stood up from his fiancée’s bed as he placed trust in the petite girl.
+Nevertheless he stood up from his fiancée’s bed as he placed his trust in the petite girl.